dirleiro/phone-use-mental-health-capstone/README.md

 # Stage 5: Share

-Our findings were presented to all stakeholder groups—MindSpace, mental health professionals, platform representatives, and individual users—through customized presentations.
-These presentations highlighted the emotional dynamics of social media usage and set the stage for actionable recommendations.
+My findings were presented to MindSpace senior leadership team through a tailored presentation designed to inform their mental health campaign strategists.
+These insights highlighted the emotional dynamics of social media usage and set the stage for actionable campaign recommendations.

 **Key Insights**